sotiris-oikonomou/antplus_linux_sdk/README.md

 1. `make ANT_LIB` First the ANT_LIB low level ANT static library needs to be compiled
 2. `make` Then the higher level shared library (ANT_DLL)
 3. `make install` Installation

+The dynamic library is called `libANT.dylib` and it is being installed in `/usr/lib` along with its header file in `/usr/include/ant`